MuirH/HelloGrasscutter/README.md

 ```
 wget https://raw.githubusercontent.com/MuirProject/HelloGrasscutter/main/docker-compose.yml

+docker-compose up -d

+# Wait a while for it to automatically generate the configuration and then end it
+docker-compose down

 # Now, you need to change the values of GameServer>PublicIp and DispatchServer>PublicIp in config.json to the ip of the server where you are running HelloGrasscutter
 nano ./app/config.json